 Nurses are trusted health care experts.
-One way for you to affect change in the health care system is to become involved in national advocacy efforts.
+One way for you to affect change in the health care system is to become involved in advocacy.
 By speaking out on behalf of women and newborns, you can serve as a valuable source of information for your elected leaders and their staff.

 If you can’t get to Washington DC, you can – and should – still participate in the legislative process.
-Members of Congress return to their states/districts on a regular basis.
-In general, they leave Washington, DC for religious and federal holidays, as well as the month of August.
+Members of Congress return to their states and districts regularly.
+In general, they leave Washington, DC for religious and federal holidays, as well as during the month of August.
 Regardless of the location, a face-to-face meeting makes your issue more memorable.
 Remember, you can make a difference!

-- Identify your federal elected officials by visiting the AWHONN Legislative Action Center.
-Enter your zip code in the white box and click “Go.”
+- Identify your elected officials by visiting the AWHONN Legislative Action Center.
+Select Elected Officials Lookup and enter your details.

 - Consider going to the meeting with a small team of nurses or other health care experts to better drive home your key messages.

-- Once you have scheduled an appointment, please contact Kerri Wade at firstname.lastname@example.org or 202-261-2427 for talking points and the most up-to-date status on this legislation.
+- Once you have scheduled an appointment, please contact firstname.lastname@example.org for talking points and the most up-to-date status on legislation.

-- Browse your legislator’s website.
-It will feature key policy initiatives, a biography, Committee assignments, and recent speeches.
+- Browse your elected official’s website.
+It will feature key policy initiatives, a biography, committee assignments, and recent speeches.

-o You will likely have no more than 15 minutes with the legislator.
+- You will likely have no more than 15 minutes.
 Be polite and succinct.

-o You may meet with the legislator’s aide.
+- You may meet with an aide.
 This is fairly common; do not be disappointed.
-These aides are experts in their respective fields and advise the legislator how to vote.
+These aides are experts in their respective fields and advise the legislator on how to vote.

 - Bring your business card to the meeting.
 Exchange cards with each of the meeting participants.